 - This box provides a few bits of information.
 It will show you that you are connected to the voice channel as well as provide a visual representation of your current call latency.
 Below this, it will have the server name followed by the channel name (server name/channel name).
 To the right, you’ll find the connection information icon (circle with an ‘i’ at the center) and the call connection icon (phone with an ‘x’).

 - The call connection icon is for connecting and disconnecting from the voice server (and channel).
-You can click this icon if you want to leave the voice server.
+Click this icon to leave the voice channel.

 - While still connected to the voice server, you can swap freely between all voice channels.
 By left-clicking on one of the channels, you will be instantly moved from your current channel to the new one.